thighdev/StockBot/README.md

 First, configure your `.env` file as mentioned before, but with `DATABASE_URL=mysql+pymysql://root:root@mysql/stockbot?charset=utf8mb4`.
 This is the MySQL container's database URL.
 #### To run the bot in a Linux environment, install [PyInvoke](http://www.pyinvoke.org/), and proceed:
-  1. `invoke build`
+  1. `invoke build` - you only need to run this once.
   2. `invoke dev`

 That's it!

 #### To run the bot in a Windows environemnt:
-1. `docker-compose -f docker/docker-compose.yml build`
+1. `docker-compose -f docker/docker-compose.yml build` - you only need to run this once.
 2. `docker-compose -f docker/docker-compose.yml up -d`
 * If you are using CMD or PowerShell:
 3. `docker-compose -f docker/docker-compose.yml exec stockbot python /apps/stockbot/stockbot.py`